cseanburns/journal-issues/manuscript.md

 ## Bibliographic Record

-Bundling by journal issue has had ramifications on how bibliographic records and information retrieval.
+Bundling by journal issue has had ramifications on bibliographic records and information retrieval.
 Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online first or ahead-of-print,